Russia's Sechin says Europe no longer sets Urals price

 Moscow relies on income from oil and gas - last year around 11.6 trillion roubles ($165 billion) - to fund its budget spending, and has been forced to start selling international reserves to cover a deficit stretched by the cost of its military operation in Ukraine.

-When asked if Russia will give an additional stake to ONGC Videsh ONVI.VS or other Indian companies in its Sakhalin-1 project, Sechin told Reuters the decision to do so lay with the Russian government.
+When asked if Russia will give an additional stake to ONGC Videsh ONVI.VS or other Indian companies in its Sakhalin-1 project, Sechin told Reuters on the sidelines of the Indian Energy Week conference that the decision to do so lay with the Russian government.

-(Reporting by Nidhi Varma in Bengaluru, writing by Shilpa Jamkhandikar; Editing by Kim Coghill, Louise Heavens and Barbara Lewis)
+(Reporting by Nidhi Varma, Deep Vakil, Shariq Khan, Arunima Kumar and Florence Tan in Bengaluru; Editing by Kim Coghill, Louise Heavens and Barbara Lewis)

 ((shilpa.jamkhandikar@thomsonreuters.com;))